erikrose/blessings/README.rst

 * Works great with standard Python string templating
 * Provides convenient access to all terminal capabilities, not just a sugared few
-* Outputs to any file-like object, not just stdout
+* Lets you put the output anywhere, not just on stdout
-* Keeps a minimum of internal state, so you can feel free to mix and match with calls to curses or whatever other terminal libraries you like
+* Keeps a minimum of internal state, so you can mix and match with calls to curses or whatever other terminal libraries you like

 Blessings does not provide...